 The other important parameter to look for is the licensing fee for the product and the support.
 Though many entry-level products are free, they don’t offer any advanced features.
 Thus it’s important to strike a balance between the licensing cost and the features.

-Now that we have reached to the end of the article, I hope you guys have a fair idea of what it is, what are the different types, why do we need them and how to select the right one as per your need.
-This is a very high-level discussion on it; if you want to understand any specific product, their licensing cost and the offered services, you can go to the respective vendor’s website.
+Now that we have reached the end of the article, I hope you guys have a fair idea of what it is, what are the different types, why do we need them, and how to select the right one as per your need.
+This is a very high-level discussion on it; if you want to understand any specific product, their licensing cost, and the offered services, you can go to the respective vendor’s website.

 This has been a guide to What is Hypervisor?.
-Here we have discussed the basic concept, need types of the hypervisor with their features and how to choose the right one.
+Here we have discussed the basic concept, need types of hypervisor with their features, and how to choose the right one.
 You can also go through our other suggested articles to learn more –